ionorins/tbm_navigation/notes.md

+# Building
+I'm hoping this covers everything that is needed to get it up and running :)
+## ROS Bridge
+ROS bridge is required for the web dashboard
+`sudo apt-get install ros-noteic-rosbridge-suite`
+Then: `source /opt/ros/<rosdistro>/setup.bash`

+##
+Use `catkin_make` to build the necessary files
+Then `roslaunch commander listener.launch` to run

 # Notes
 Basically just a file to keep commands cause I keep forgetting them :)

 I think that `/initalpose` is what we want for setting current location and `

 `rosrun tf static_transform_publisher 0.0 0.0 0.0 0.0 0.0 0.0 odom my_frame 100` Fixes the tf error, but is static so nothing changes

-# Building
-Use `catkin_make` to build the necessary files
-Then `roslaunch commander listener.launch` to run

-# ROS Bridge
-ROS bridge is required for the web dashboard
-`sudo apt-get install ros-noteic-rosbridge-suite`
-Then: `source /opt/ros/<rosdistro>/setup.bash`

 # Commands